ziggy6792/ziggy6792.github.io/content/blogs/web-dev-bootcamp.md

 #### Some key topis

 - Working with apis.
 Even if you are not a full stack developer you will inevitably have to use apis in web development.
-Learn how to make and consume Type Safe APIs!
+Learn how to make and consume Type Safe APIs.
 - Learn how to deploy websites.
 Deploying on AWS is a popular choice.
 You can do this with TypeScript too!

 #### Recourses